Post-Effective Requirements

 Fees

 The filing fee for each IAR is $25.
 This fee is to be paid directly to CRD.
-An annual renewal fee of $25 is due in December of each year and the payment of this fee will keep the IAR registration in effect during the next calendar year.
+An annual renewal fee of $35 is due in December of each year and the payment of this fee will keep the IAR registration in effect in the next calendar year.

 Fingerprints